ksu-is/PJ-s-Magic-8-Ball/README.md

 # Features

-Will have a dedicated Graphic User Inferface (GUI) with the program.
+Program will have a dedicated Graphic User Inferface (GUI) with the program.